Review of Alaska Airlines

 Boarding

 The seats on my plane were in a 3-by-3 configuration.
 My first impression of the plane was that it was simple but clean.
-The seats are not exceptionally spacious but were comfortable and had sufficient leg room below with plenty of space to store my personal item.
+The seats were not exceptionally spacious, but were comfortable and had sufficient legroom below, with plenty of space to store my personal item.

 On Board Amenities

-One subtle detail I appreciated was the small, fold down shelf designed to hold a cell phone.
+One subtle detail I appreciated was the small, fold-down shelf for a cell phone.
 This is a nice touch for travelers who forget to pack a tablet or laptop but still want to watch a movie or TV show.

-I forgot to preorder a meal for my flights and opted to purchase a snack box which was well packed, tasty, and held me over until landing.
+I forgot to preorder a meal for my flight and opted to purchase a snack box, which was well-packed, tasty, and held me over until landing.

 On-Time Performance